-That said, towards the end of the month I started to re-gain interest in my own project as I tried to push myself beyond the low-hanging compliment fruit of “I like your shirt”, “Great job on this”, and so on.
+That said, towards the end of the month I started to re-gain interest in my own project as I tried to push myself beyond the low-hanging compliment fruit of “I like your shirt”, “Great job with X”, and so on.
 I had failed to see in the beginning how much possibility there was with complimenting people and making them feel good.
 This upswing of optimism has made me consider about continuing or re-doing the experiment someday simply for the sake of doing so.

 Like last time, I kept track of the data—the details of all 90 compliments, age, gender, demographic, location, relationship to me, and whether or not a conversation ensued—in a spreadsheet which is available here as a PDF:

 Below are some graphs and summaries of everything I kept track of, as well an examination of my predictions and some Q&As about the experiment.

 This surprised me slightly–I knew that for the most part I hung around and gravitated towards people my own age (like most I am sure).

 However, if you had asked me beforehand to predict these numbers I feel I would have been way off; I think I would have expected myself to shy away somewhat from complimenting my peers as opposed to those that are older or younger.